SmartBear/readyapi4j/modules/groovy-dsl/Datasources.md

 Datasources is likely the most complex feature in the Assert4J Test DSL, and unless you've already used DataSources in [ReadyApi](https://smartbear.com/product/ready-api/overview/) or SoapUI Pro you may need some time to understand how to use them.

-Arguably, it's also the most powerful feature in the DSL, however.
+Arguably, it's also the most powerful feature in the DSL, however, so it's very likely that it will be worth the investment.
+Datasources allow you to easily make your test data-driven and thus much more relevant and to generate test data if you don't have it.
+Read on to learn the basic concepts and syntax of DataSources.

 ***NOTE:*** Datasources are only available for TestServer executions, not for local executions.
 In other words you need a ReadyApi TestServer to be able to use them.